techn0mad/selcald/README.md

 ground stations do not appear to follow the +/- 0.15% tolerance regardless.
 An initial estimate of a receiver tolerance of 2-2.5% for the tones should be sufficient to mitigate transmitter, receiver, and sound card frequency errors.
+This issue more or less disappears if the source of audio is an AM receiver, rather than a SSB one, since the SELCALs are sent as SC-USB, they can be demodulated with an AM receiver with no frequency error, other than the transmitter and ionospheric contributions.
+Based on a cursory analysis of the live data available, it seems that it is quite easy to have a combination of receiver frequency and soundcard clock errors that sum to 50 Hz or more.
+This easily puts the tones out of any reasonable detection band.

 ### Distortion